-Data visualization doesn’t have to applied to just quantitative data.
+Data visualization does not only to apply to quantitative data.
 You can also apply lots of data visualisation techniques to qualitative data too.

 That’s what I did to my CV/resume a few years ago; taking what I know about presenting data clearly and combining it with my experience hiring candidates at companies.